 Continuing education for land surveyors

-If your home state has mandatory continuing education, just send us proof of current licensure and that will satisfy the Nevada requirement.
+If your home state has mandatory continuing education, when you renew your Nevada license, just send us proof of your current license and that will satisfy the Nevada continuing education reporting requirement.

 It's the law!